AdobeDocs/campaign-classic.en/help/web/using/static-elements-in-a-web-form.md

 ## Inserting HTML content {#inserting-html-content}

-You can include HTML content in a form page: hypertext links, images, formatted paragraphs, video or Flash objects, etc.
+You can include HTML content in a form page: hypertext links, images, formatted paragraphs, videos, etc.

 The HTML editor lets you enter the content to insert into the form page.
 To open the editor, click **[!UICONTROL Static elements]** > **[!UICONTROL HTML]** .